matu3ba/chepa/README.md

 * special case of `\n`
   - return in status code or user message
   - cli text in offending line + `HERE` for easy search
+* process spawning with cli input and paths with control characters likely breaks

 #### utf8 whitespace characters
 ```txt